-Online communication has blown up in 2020 thanks to COVID-19, but is it possible to consume too much social media?
+Online communication has blown up in twenty-twenty thanks to COVID-19, but is it possible to consume too much social media?
 And how do you know when it’s time for a social media detox?

-There has long since been a debate surrounding social media and its impacts on our mental health.
-For some within a certain age bracket, it’s seen as something akin to the fall of socialization.
+There’s long since been a debate surrounding social media and its impacts on our mental health.
+For some, it’s akin to the fall of socialization.
 While for others it’s all they’ve known.
-We constantly hear about children as young as six becoming addicted to social media.
+We constantly hear stories about children as young as six becoming addicted to social media.
 Or how some have used it to bully and ‘dox‘ influencers, streamers, and even those they know in everyday life.

-Despite the pros and cons of social media, you can always experience too much of something.
-Much like detoxing our bodies from cheap booze and toxic vibes, it’s also important to switch off from our online presence too.
+Despite the pros and cons of social media, it’s possible that you can always experience too much of something.
+Much like detoxing our bodies, it’s also important to switch off our online presence too.

 Why you need a social media detox.

-Although a fantastic tool for keeping in touch, raising awareness, and even education, social media can have a massive influence depending on how you use it and how much importance you attach to it.
+Although a fantastic tool for socialising, awareness, and educating, social media can have a massive influence depending on how you use it and the importance attached to it.

 What are the positives gained from social media?

 In regards to the economy and job creation, social media has provided job opportunities in various sectors for a wide range of people.
-We can now work from home or on the go by simply using our phones.
-Charities can live-stream events and encourage supporters to get involved, giving more people volunteering opportunities.
+We can now work from home or on the go by simply using our mobile phones.
+Charities can even live-stream events and encourage supporters to get involved, giving more people volunteering opportunities from afar.